Boss Lab

 Johns Hopkins Baltimore Team

-Emily F. Boss, MD, MPH, FACS (nee Rudnick) is the lead PI for Project CONNECTS.
-She is the Director of Pediatric Otolaryngology and a Professor of Otolaryngology, Pediatrics, and Health Policy & Management at the Johns Hopkins University Schools of Medicine and Bloomberg School of Public Health.
-She is passionate about organizational and interpersonal performance improvement in healthcare delivery.
+Emily F. Boss, M.D., MPH, FACS (nee Rudnick), is the lead PI for Project CONNECTS.
+She is the director of Pediatric Otolaryngology and a professor of Otolaryngology, Pediatrics, and Health Policy and Management at Johns Hopkins University School of Medicine and Bloomberg School of Public Health.
+She is passionate about organizational and interpersonal performance improvement in health-care delivery.
 Her widely recognized and federally funded research focuses on mitigating health disparities in pediatric surgical care through optimized patient-family-centered communication and decision-making.
 She was a national leader in the development and assessment of quality and performance measures in pediatric otolaryngology.
-She has an active clinical pediatric otolaryngology practice specializing in treatment of complex ear, nose, throat, and neck disorders in children.
-A physician leader at Johns Hopkins, she is the medical director for Revenue Cycle Performance Improvement for Johns Hopkins Medicine and a physician advisor for Care Coordination/Clinical Resource Management at The Johns Hopkins Hospital.
+She has an active clinical pediatric otolaryngology practice specializing in treatment of complex ear, nose, throat and neck disorders in children.
+A physician leader at Johns Hopkins, she is the medical director for Revenue Cycle Performance Improvement for Johns Hopkins Medicine and a physician adviser for Care Coordination/Clinical Resource Management at The Johns Hopkins Hospital.

 Emily Boss.